 Currently in the US and elsewhere, there are therapeutics available for the treatment of COVID-19 including two oral antiviral therapies, PaxlovidTM developed by Pfizer Inc. ("Pfizer"), which has been approved by the FDA, and LagevrioTM developed by Merck & Co., Inc. and Ridgeback Biotherapeutics, Inc., which is authorized by FDA for emergency use for the treatment of high-risk COVID-19 patients.
 Additionally, Veklury®, a nucleotide prodrug developed by Gilead Sciences, is approved for the treatment of COVID-19 in adults and pediatric patients who are hospitalized or if not hospitalized have mild to moderate COVID-19 and are at high-risk for progression to severe COVID-19, including hospitalization and death.
 In Japan and Singapore, the oral protease inhibitor, ensitrelvir, branded Xocova®, developed and marketed by Shionogi, has been granted approval for use in patients with mild to moderate SARS-CoV-2 infection.
-Shionogi recently completed a global Phase 3 clinical trial evaluating ensitrelvir for the treatment of non-hospitalized COVID-19 patients, and approximately 30% of the patients enrolled in the study had risk factors for severe disease.
-While failing to meet the primary endpoint in the study, Shionogi announced that it will continue discussions with regulatory bodies and remains committed to making ensitrelvir available to patients worldwide.
+In May 2024, Shionogi announced results from a global Phase 3 clinical trial evaluating ensitrelvir for the treatment of non-hospitalized COVID-19 patients, in which approximately 30% of the patients enrolled had risk factors for severe disease.
+While failing to meet the primary endpoint in the study, Shionogi announced that it remains committed to making ensitrelvir available to patients worldwide.
+Shionogi further announced that it will pursue discussions with regulatory bodies, including the FDA, regarding regulatory pathways while initiating submission of regulatory marketing authorization applications outside the US seeking the approval of ensitrelvir for the treatment of COVID-19.

 In the US and elsewhere, Pfizer is conducting development of a second generation oral protease inhibitor.
-Other companies developing oral direct acting antivirals for treatment of COVID-19 include Junshi Biosciences, Jiangsu Simcere Pharmaceuticals, and SyneuRx.
+Other companies developing oral direct acting antivirals for treatment of COVID-19 include Cocrystal Pharma, Inc., RedHill Biopharma Ltd., Junshi Biosciences, and SyneuRx.
 In addition to oral therapeutics, efforts to develop and commercialize new mAbs for the prevention or treatment of COVID-19 are also ongoing and being conducted by Regeneron Pharmaceuticals Inc. and Invivyd, Inc. ("Invivyd") among others.
 In March 2024, Invivyd received authorization from the US FDA for emergency use of PemgardaTM, a monoclonal antibody for pre-exposure prophylaxis of COVID-19 in certain adults and adolescents with moderate-to-severe immune compromise.

 In addition to therapeutics, in the US and elsewhere, vaccines indicated for active immunization to prevent COVID-19 and associated vaccine updates which are intended to extend the immunizing effect initiated with the administration of the initial vaccine have been approved or authorized for emergency use.
-Vaccine manufacturers, including Pfizer and BioNTech SE and Moderna, Inc., are continuing to develop new vaccines and vaccine updates that may have greater and longer immunizing effects against current and future variants of SARS-CoV-2.
+Vaccine manufacturers, including Pfizer and BioNTech SE, Moderna, Inc. and Novavax, Inc. are continuing to develop new vaccines and vaccine updates that may have greater and longer immunizing effects against current and future variants of SARS-CoV-2.